 5. Include your elf in your virtual meetings

 Whether you're working from home, or have family who live abroad, we all know the importance of staying connected over the Christmas period.
 So, inject a bit of fun into your virtual meetings and informal catch-ups with friends by featuring your elf companion on FaceTime and video conferencing calls.

-Colleagues and companions are bound to see the fun side to this elf on the shelf idea in your home office setup.
+Colleagues and companions are bound to see the fun side to this Elf on the Shelf idea in your home office ideas setup.

 6. Spend some family time in a no-tech zone